Generic name: LEVONORGESTREL 52mg

 - Insertion may be associated with some pain and/or bleeding or vasovagal reactions (e.g., diaphoresis, syncope, bradycardia, or seizure), especially in patients with a predisposition to these conditions.
 Consider administering analgesics prior to insertion.

 Use aseptic technique during the entire insertion procedure.
 Loading and inserting LILETTA can be done with or without sterile gloves.
-If not using sterile gloves, maintain sterility during LILETTA loading and insertion; do not touch LILETTA, the inside of the sterile tray, or parts of any sterile instrument that will pierce tissue (e.g., a tenaculum on the cervix) or go into the uterine cavity.
+If not using sterile gloves, complete all steps for loading the IUS (Steps 1-7) inside the pouch.
+Maintain sterility during LILETTA insertion; do not touch LILETTA or parts of any sterile instrument that will pierce tissue (e.g., a tenaculum on the cervix) or go into the uterine cavity.
 If, at any step, there is a need to touch a sterile surface, sterile gloves should be used.

 Preparation for Insertion